Archive | Uncategorized RSS feed for this archive

 Here are a few (though certainly not all of them):

-Fire Danger – you can figure out the basic dangers…dry Christmas trees going up in flames, candles lighting curtains or furniture on fire.
+Fire Danger – you can figure out the basic dangers… dry Christmas trees going up in flames, candles lighting curtains or furniture on fire.
 But what about those hidden fire dangers that damage your home and make you grateful you have insurance?

 Driving Hazards – you wake up early Christmas morning, eat a big holiday meal, and then drive home or to mom and dad’s.
 You’re tired, full, and probably getting an earful of noise from your children playing with their new toys.
 Be careful.
 You’re not in the best of driving conditions.
-Furthermore, if you’ve had anything at all to drink – stay off the roads!
+Furthermore, if you’ve had anything at all to drink, stay off the roads!

 Nothing is more devastating on the holidays than winding up in the emergency room.
 Or, worse yet, losing a loved one.
 Remember, your car insurance can only fix your car.
 It can’t erase the damage to individuals.
-And the police won’t thank you for having to write an accident report on Christmas Day.
+The police won’t thank you for having to write an accident report on Christmas Day.

 More than anything, we want you to enjoy safe and happy holidays.
-If you give us a single thought…well, let’s just hope it’s only because we sent you a holiday greeting card in the mail.
+If you give us a single thought… well, let’s just hope it’s only because we sent you a holiday greeting card in the mail.

 Keeping Your Business Risks Low